lestrrat-go/jwx/docs/01-jwt.md

 source: [examples/jwt_parse_with_keyset_example_test.go](https://github.com/lestrrat-go/jwx/blob/v2/examples/jwt_parse_with_keyset_example_test.go)
 <!-- END INCLUDE -->

+There are a couple of things to note.

+First is that the signing key is initialized with key ID (`kid`).
+By using a `jwk.Key` with `kid` field set, the resulting JWS message will also have the field `kid` set to the same value in the corresponding protected headers.
+This is set because the default behavior is to ONLY accept keys if they have matching `kid` fields as the JWS protecte headers.

+You may override this behavior if you explicitly specify to to turn this off using the `jws.WithRequireKid(false)` option, but this is not recommended.
+If you already know which is supposed to work before hand, it is recommended that you parse the `jwk.Set` and modify it manually so that it has a proper `kid` field.
+Unlike using `jws.WithRequireKid(false)` option, this will not allow unintended keys to slip by and have the verification succeed.

-Notice that there's a commented out section in the above code where it uses an extra suboption `jws.WithInferAlgorithmFromKey()` in the `jwt.Parse()` call.
+Second, notice that there's a commented out section in the above code where it uses an extra suboption `jws.WithInferAlgorithmFromKey()` in the `jwt.Parse()` call.
 The above examples will correctly verify the message as we explicitly set the `alg` with a proper value.
 However, if the key in your particular JWKS does not contain an `alg` field, the above example would fail.